versieboer/versieboer/README.md

 - 👋 Hi.
 My name is Versie Boer.
 - 👀 I’m interested in decentralization and bitcoin.
-- 🌱 I’m currently learning all I can about the Bitcoin Lightning Network
+- 🌱 I’m currently learning all I can about the Bitcoin Lightning Network.
+If you want to learn too, check out https://bitcoin.page
 - 💞️ I’m looking to collaborate with others on how to establish a Decentralized Identity.
 - 📫 How to reach me: DM via https://twitter.com/Versie21M or https://keybase.io/Versie21M.
 - I have started putting together a links page at https://linktr.ee/Versie21M.